usaid-cs/yesterday-i-learned/android.md

 - For some reason, qcrilmsgtunnel is responsible for _showing_ your signal icon.
 - OnePlus and Vivo were owned by Oppo.
 Oppo is owned by [BBK](https://en.wikipedia.org/wiki/BBK_Electronics)... not just any BBK, but 广东**步步高**电子工业有限公司.
 Then BBK buys OnePlus from Oppo.
 It's conglomerates all the way up.
 - [AdGuard GitHub version](https://github.com/M66B/NetGuard/blob/master/ADBLOCKING.md) blocks ads.
 "Please do not mention this feature in Google Play store comments," says M66B.
+- Use `settings put global ram_expand_size 4096` to get 4GB of swap on your Samsung device.
+Empirically, it doesn't do anything.
+- Use `dumpsys deviceidle whitelist` to see what apps are in the doze whitelist, and `dumpsys deviceidle whitelist -com.package.name` to remove it.
+Empirically, it doesn't do anything for system apps.